radiobenzene/AudioRestorer/README.md

 ```
 After every unit test, an **OK** is printed if the test is passed, otherwise **NOT OK** is printed, along with the number of passed and failed tests.
 The unit test feature is only available for median filtering.
+The separate file `unit_test.py` uses Python's *unittest* module and runs only 2 tests.

 ## Performance Metrics
 The Mean Sqaured Error, or the MSE, was calculated for the restored track and the original track to quantify the improvement on the audiotrack.
 The following command can be used to print the MSE: